ShouxinZhang/Filtering-with-Optimal-Transport/README.md

 <img src="/images/squared_static_example.png" width="450" height="350"> <img src="/images/squared_static_example_high_SNR.png" width="450" height="350">
 </p>

+To reproduce these figures, in the "Static Example" folder, run "static_example.py" file with more details in the README.txt file in the folder.

 ## 2. A bimodal dynamic example
 We consider a dynamic version of the previous example according to the following model: